SentenceSense/docs/008-design-2.md

 Use Case #1 Admin adds content
 Admin points the browser to admin.experimentalsentencesyntax.com.

 Site asks for password.
 Admin enters password.

 Admin sees an overview of all content.

 List of all parts

 Under each part, there are chapters.

 Under each chapter, there are sections.

 Under the whole list, admin can click “New Part”.

 Within the “Part”, admin can click “New Chapter”.

 Next to each “Chapter”, there are options to “View”, “Edit” and “Delete.

 After editing content, admin can publish to website.

 Use Case #2 User uses the website

 User points the browser to experiemntalsentencesyntax.com.

 User clicks on Part desired.

 User clicks on Chapter desired.

 If user wishes to continue from within a chapter, user clicks on section desired.

 After completing the chapter, user will be given a test.

 User fills in the test and clicks to submit results.

 User reviews mistakes and can click on section where the mistake was taught.

 User can send the result to another party (teacher, professor, tutor, etc.) via an email.

 ### System Architecture
 The website will:

-   +Allow the admin to modify the website’s content +Be viewable on screen sizes 4x6 and larger +Provide  tracking, diagnostic analysis, evaluation, and recordkeeping of user activity for use by   the sponsor as feedback
++ Allow the admin to modify the website’s content
++ Be viewable on screen sizes 4x6 and larger
++ Provide  tracking, diagnostic analysis, evaluation, and recordkeeping of user activity for use by   the sponsor as feedback
-   +Allow interaction between users
++ Allow interaction between users
   + This will probably require users to have their own accounts
   + The results of exercises could be shared electronically with teachers or tutors for help in lesson planning
   + Mastery Test, and results can be reported to teachers for assessment and recordkeeping
   + Activities will be adapted for electronic communication among fellow site-users
-+ Culminating activities in each chapter will prompt collaboration with other site users +Facilitate the trading of exercise either through a class discussion board or some posting location for users who are not members of a class
+  + Culminating activities in each chapter will prompt collaboration with other site users
++ Facilitate the trading of exercise either through a class discussion board or some posting location for users who are not members of a class
-   +Site should have a search box for key term +Expansion and maintenance:
++ Site should have a search box for key term
++ Expansion and maintenance:
   + Site design can expand to incorporate later chapters
   + New site can be launched on server that can support and pilot it while the remaining parts are being built

 ### Human Interface Design